maddestlabs/tstorie/docs/demos/her.md

 ⠀
 You pull Kess aside.
 Her expression darkens.
 ⠀
 "The trajectory was wrong.
 Navigation got hijacked or the charts were compromised."
 She glances at the wasteland.
 "There are rumors.
-Resistance channels mentioned a place called 'Her'—a megacity where they test control systems.
-Audio-based conditioning."
+Resistance channels mentioned a place called 'Her' — a megacity where they test control systems."
 ⠀
 She meets your eyes.
-"If that's where we crashed, we need to be very careful."
+"We need to be very careful."
 ⠀
 ➛ [Prepare to move](#find_kess)

 # day_one {"hidden": true}
 ⠀
-The first day you expect rescue.
+The first day, hope is swallowed in a desolate landscape.
 ⠀
-The landscape doesn't help.
 Concrete plains.
 Dead factories.
 Residential blocks in various states of collapse.
 Everything gray.
 Everything silent.
-The government broadcasts insist the world is cultivated, content, controlled.
+The system broadcasts insisted the world was cultivated, content, controlled.
 ⠀
-You're seeing proof that's a lie.
-Or you're in the place the government pretends doesn't exist.
+You're seeing the lie.
+You're in the place the system pretends doesn't exist.
 ⠀
 Dax struggles to keep pace.
 His fever is rising.
 ⠀